mzazon/awesome-cloud-projects/aws/data-enrichment-kinesis-lambda/data-enrichment-kinesis-lambda.md

 ## Solution

 This solution implements a streaming data enrichment pipeline using Amazon Kinesis Data Streams as the ingestion layer and AWS Lambda functions for real-time data transformation and enrichment.
-The architecture processes events as they arrive, enriches them with contextual data from external sources, and outputs enriched events for downstream analytics and decision-making systems.
+The architecture processes events as they arrive, enriches them with contextual data from DynamoDB lookup tables, and outputs enriched events to S3 for downstream analytics and decision-making systems.

 ## Architecture Diagram